Impact

 Risk and Exploitability

-No EPSS score is currently available, and the vulnerability is not included in the CISA KEV catalog.
-Based on the Chromium severity designation and the nature of the flaw, the risk is considered moderate.
+The EPSS score is < 1%, and the vulnerability is not included in the CISA KEV catalog.
+Based on the CVSS score of 6.5, which denotes medium severity, the risk is considered medium.
 The likely attack vector is a remote attacker delivering a malicious web page to a user’s device; the attacker does not require any special permissions beyond typical web traffic.
 Exploitation would rely on the browser’s default behavior, so a user must visit a malicious site to trigger the bypass.
-The absence of publicly known exploit code suggests that the immediate threat is low to moderate, but the potential for XSS persists until the fix is deployed.
+The absence of publicly known exploit code suggests that the potential for XSS persists until the fix is deployed.

 OpenCVE Enrichment